-This page highlights some of the main collections of material which can be viewed on our microfilm readers [link].
+This page highlights some of the main collections of material which can be viewed on our microfilm readers.

-Most of our local newspapers are accessible on microfilm, including the Hull Daily Mail (1885-2014), Hull Times (1857-1984) and several other newspapers.
-These can be used to find information on specific events, individuals and subjects - such as family announcements, shipping reports and reporting during WWII - see our notes and tips on newspaper indexes.
+Most of our local newspapers are accessible on microfilm, including the Hull Daily Mail (1885-2018), Hull Times (1857-1984) and several other newspapers.
+These can be used to find information on specific events, individuals and subjects, such as family announcements, shipping reports and reporting during WWII.
+See our newspaper holdings page for further details.

 The Flashback series is also now accessible on microfilm.
-Published monthly by the Hull Daily Mail it contains 20th century photographs of people, places and events in Hull - indexed by subject and names for ease of access.
+Published monthly by the Hull Daily Mail it contains 20th century photographs of people, places and events in Hull, and is indexed by subject and name for ease of access.

 Family History Resources

-We also have copies of national resources for family history [link] on microfiche such as:
+We also have copies of national resources for family history on microfiche such as:

 - Indexes to wills and probate (1853-1943)